30 Nov 2016

 It’s fair to say that most IoT devices are connected to a public or private network of some sort – if not always-connected then sporadically connected.
 It used to be that significant heavy lifting would be required to get data off a device and into a database somewhere but not anymore.
 All of today’s cloud providers provide sample code in pretty much any language or operating system to easily get data off a device.
 A few lines of code and a link to a library and some secret keys is all that is required.
 It’s no longer a daunting task and no developer should be worried about the details of establishing a cloud connection.

-In this blog post we’ll discuss the steps required to connect our Open-Q™ 410 development kit to Azure.
+In this blog post we’ll discuss the steps required to connect our Open-Q™ 410 Development Kit running Android on Microsoft Azure.
+You can find our Open-Q™ 410 Development Kit in the Azure Certified for IoT device catalog.

 Cloud Connection Concepts